 Paths: engagement workflows

-A path is a step-by-step workflow for people to complete a tactic.
-Paths clearly define reasons for engaging supporters, creating alignment and accountability within an organization.
-Default paths are available to support distinct features within NationBuilder.
-These can be edited to reflect your own process and mission.
+A path is a step-by-step workflow to get people to complete a chain of actions.
+Paths define reasons for engaging supporters and creating alignment and accountability within an organization.
+Default paths are available to support specific features within NationBuilder and these can be edited to reflect your own process and mission.

 Supporters and prospects

 Support status is the distinction between supporters, prospects, and non-supporters.
-Actions are used to automatically determine a person’s support status.
-Control panel users can define support level to over-ride the automated changes to support status.
 Support level is a number from one to five.
 One represents the highest level of support, three is undecided, and five is strong opposition.
 Support level is defined manually or via batch update - it is never created by an automated action.